 The Company is a wholly owned subsidiary of the Prudential Group and is subject to the Group's internal control and risk management processes as detailed in the Group Governance Manual and Group Risk Framework.
-The control procedures and systems established within the Group are designed to manage, rather than eliminate, the risk of failure to meet business objectives.
-They can only provide reasonable and not absolute assurance against material misstatement or loss, and focus on aligning the levels of risk-taking with the achievement of business objectives.
+The control procedures and systems established within the Group are designed to manage, rather than eliminate the risk of failure to meet business objectives.
+As such, they provide strong but not absolute assurance against material misstatement or loss and focus on optimising the levels of risk and reward with the aim of achieving the business objectives.

-The Group's risk governance framework requires all businesses and functions within the Group, including the Company, to establish processes for identifying, evaluating and managing key risks.
-The risk management framework is approved by the Board and operates based on the concept of three lines of defence: risk management, risk oversight and independent assurance.
-A number of risk factors (both financial and non-financial) affect the Company's results and financial condition.
-The key risk factors of the Company, mentioned below, should not be regarded as a complete and comprehensive statement of all potential risks and uncertainties.
+The Group's risk and governance framework requires all business units and functions within the Group, including the Company, to establish processes for identifying, evaluating and managing key risks.
+The risk management framework for the Company is approved by the Board and operates based on the concept of three lines of defence: risk management, risk oversight and independent assurance.

+The Company's results and financial condition are exposed to both financial and non-financial risks.
+The key risk factors mentioned below should not be regarded as a complete and comprehensive statement of all potential risks and uncertainties.